Continuous integration for Next.js applications

 Automating tests for continuous integration

-Now that you have your tests running, things are good.
-But we are not here for just “good.”
-Let’s use continuous integration to automate the running of our tests.
-With automation, our tests will run every time we push updates to our repository.
+Your tests are running, and things are good.
+But you can make things even better by using continuous integration to automate running your tests.
+With automation, your tests will run every time you push updates to your repository.

 version: 2.1